Suraj0791/bookly/build.md

 now admins had ability to add new books so we will add add new books functionality as well as ui for adding book form for thatm make a new folder inside admin , books and make page.tsx nd in components/admin make a new folder forms and inside that BookForm

+now for admin to add new books in library the need to upload manyb files like a pdf of book, bookk image nd primary color so we need to use imagekit for this so go back to imageuplaod compone t rename it to fileupload nd add these

+for color we need to make use react-colorful packsge from npm to pick color of book and make a new comp ColorPicker